mmis1000/simple-page-flip/docs/api-references.md

 ### Left

-connects from top edge to bottom edge (flip the whole left edge to right)
+Connects from top edge to bottom edge (flip the whole left edge to right)

 <DemoLeft />